BenschiBox/IoTLED/README.md

 The aim of this Project is to create, setup and program an Internet of Things device capable of controlling adressable LED-Strips.
 This is achieved over an ESP32-driven webapp, in which users can select between different lighting setups and also a Music-Visualizer mode using an AUX input.

-The webapp used to control the LEDs is designed as a single-page-webapp, with everything written in native HTML, JS and CSS.
+The webapp used to control the LEDs is made with Flutter/Dart, which makes the app very user-friendly.
-With the goal to make the webapp as user-friendly as possible, I've followed the [material design guidelines](https://material.io/design/) utilising the [W3.CSS Framework](https://www.w3schools.com/w3css/default.asp).

-In my particular setup i used 2x WS2813 LED-strips, although it should work with any amount/FastLED supported chipsets given some tweaking.
+In my particular setup i use 2x WS2813 LED-strips, although it should work with any amount or any FastLED supported chipset, given some tweaking.

 ## Built with
 * [arduino-esp32](https://github.com/espressif/arduino-esp32) - Arduino Core for ESP32
 * [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) - Asynchronous Webserver Library with Websocket integration
 * [FastLED](https://github.com/FastLED/FastLED) - Library for controlling LEDs
 * [SparkFun Spectrum Shield](https://www.sparkfun.com/products/13116) - Arduino Shield with MSGEQ7 Audio Band ICs
-* [W3.CSS Framework](https://www.w3schools.com/w3css/default.asp) - W3school's CSS Framework used to build the website
+* [Flutter](https://flutter.dev/) - Google's Toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase
 * [iro.js color picker](https://iro.js.org/) - An HSV color picker widget for JavaScript, with a modern SVG-based user interface

 ## Tremendous help from here
 * https://randomnerdtutorials.com/esp32-web-server-arduino-ide